Man fatally crushed by elevator in Manhattan building: sources

 The victim's identity was not immediately released.

-It was not immediately clear if there were any violations or issues with the elevator, but a man visiting his daughter in the building told PIX11 he did not see any issues with the elevators.
+It was not immediately clear if there were any violations or issues with the elevator.
+The building had been recently fined for unsafe elevator conditions, the NY Times reported.

+In a statement, the Department of Buildings said they are investigating the incident.

+“The Department of Buildings is investigating this incident aggressively and will take all appropriate enforcement actions.
+Elevators are the safest form of travel in New York, due to the city’s stringent inspection and safety requirements.
+We’re determined to find out what went wrong at this building and seek ways to prevent incidents like this in the future.”

 The Medical Examiner is at the scene.